Clovis, New Mexico: Post-secondary education

-Popular music

-The town achieved some local fame in the 1950s and 1960s when it was home to the Norman Petty Recording Studio, founded by musician Norman Petty, whose "Norman Petty Trio" topped charts with "Mood Indigo" and "Almost Paradise" in their lounge/pop style.
-Artists such as Buddy Holly, Buddy Knox, Jimmy Gilmer & The Fireballs, and The String-A-Longs had top-charting hits recorded there (Holly's "Peggy Sue" was recorded there in July 1957).
-Artists including Waylon Jennings, Charlie "Sugartime" Phillips, Bobby Fuller and Roy Orbison cut their earliest recordings at the studio.
-From the late '50s to the late '60s Petty had recordings on every major label in the U.S. and Canada.

-In film
+In popular culture

 The city served as the principal filming location for the 2016 movie Hell or High Water, which began shooting in May 2015.
 Three locations in the city were used as banks in the film; the local Suddenlink office at 1106 N Main Street (used in the opening scenes), the Western Bank branch at 901 Pile Street, and an unused, former bank at 2108 N Main Street.
 A local restaurant, Bill's Jumbo Burger at 2113 N Main Street, was also used in the movie.